physrisk/website-source/articles/2014/market-price-is-it-economic-or-sociological-concept.md

 research at the [Institute of Theoretical Physics and Astronomy](https://www.ff.vu.lt/tfai) of [Vilnius University](https://www.vu.lt) implementing the ideas of econophysics.
-Though our research is mostly related to the modelling of return statistics in financial markets implementing ideas from statistical physics, the concepts behind this work and conclusions are related to the much more extensive interdisciplinary understanding of the social
+Though our research is mostly related to the modeling of return statistics in financial markets implementing ideas from statistical physics, the concepts behind this work and conclusions are related to the much more extensive interdisciplinary understanding of the social